View More Images

 Day 5 Urabandai - Inawashiro Station

-The tour ends at Inawashiro Station, which is approximately a 35-minute journey by bus from our tour accommodation.
+The tour ends at Inawashiro Station, which is a short journey by bus from our tour accommodation.
 The Walk Japan Tour Leader will be on hand to help you purchase tickets for onward journeys to Tokyo and beyond as necessary.

 Accommodation: N/A.